adarsh05062022/Laundry_APP/README.md

-🧺 Laundry App
+# 🧺 Laundry App

 Welcome to the Laundry App!
-This is a full-stack application where users can conveniently manage their laundry needs, and admins can efficiently handle laundry services and orders.
+Manage your laundry needs efficiently with our full-stack application.

-Prerequisites
+## Prerequisites

-Before getting started, make sure you have the following installed:
+Before diving in, ensure you have the following set up:

-Angular 💻
+- Angular 💻
-Node.js 🚀
+- Node.js 🚀
-MongoDB 📦
+- MongoDB 📦

-Getting Started
+## Getting Started

-Step 1: Unzip the File
+### Step 1: Unzip the File

-📂 Unzip the downloaded file to get started with the setup.
+- Unzip the downloaded file to get started with the setup.

-Step 2: Backend Setup
+### Backend Setup

-Navigate to the backend folder in your terminal.
+1. Navigate to the `backend` folder in your terminal.
-Run the command npm install --force to install dependencies.
+2. Run `npm install --force` to install dependencies.
-To start the backend server, run npm start.
+3. Start the backend server with `npm start`.

-Step 3: Frontend Setup
+### Frontend Setup

-Navigate to the frontend folder in your terminal.
+1. Navigate to the `frontend` folder in your terminal.
-Run the command npm install --force to install dependencies.
+2. Run `npm install --force` to install dependencies.
-To start the frontend server, run ng serve.
+3. Start the frontend server with `ng serve`.

-Features
+## Features

-Customer Portal: 🙋‍♂️ Customers can easily create laundry service requests.
+- **Customer Portal**: 🙋‍♂️ Easily create laundry service requests.
-Admin Dashboard: 👩‍💼 Admins have access to efficiently manage laundry services and orders.
+- **Admin Dashboard**: 👩‍💼 Manage laundry services and orders efficiently.
-Integration: 🛠 Integration of charges and ngx-toaster modules for enhanced functionality.
+- **Integration**: 🛠 Integration of charges and ngx-toaster modules for enhanced functionality.
-Database: 💾 MongoDB is used as the database.
+- **Database**: 💾 MongoDB used as the database.

-Contributing
+## Contributing

 🤝 Contributions are welcome!
-Please fork this repository and create a pull request.
+Fork this repository and create a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).